fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 love to put a lab coat on the actors in their commercials, it adds credibility to their message.

+In short, peoples impression of you matter when you want them to listen.
+Tech skills won't do much if people won't let you use them.

 ## Why Don’t You Want To Work At A Fang Company?

 ## What Defines A Mid-level Developer?